cybertec-postgresql/pg_rewrite/README.md

 ```

 *It's essential that both the source (`measurement`) and target
 (`measurement_aux`) table have an identity index.
-The easiest way to ensure
-this is to create `PRIMARY KEY` or `UNIQUE` constraint.
-Also note that the key
-(i.e. column list) of the identity index of the source and target table must
-be identical.
-The identity is needed to process data changes that applications
+It is needed to process data
-make while data is being copied from the source to the target table.*
+changes that applications make while data is being copied from the source to
+the target table.
+If the replica identity of the table is DEFAULT or FULL,
+primary key constraint provides the identity index.
+If your table has no
+primary key, you need to set the identity index explicitly using the [ALTER
+COMMAND ...
+REPLICA IDENTITY USING INDEX ...][1] command.

+Also note that the key (i.e. column list) of the identity index of the source
+and target table must be identical.*

 Then, in order to copy the data into the target table, run the
 `rewrite_table()` function and pass it both the source and target table, as